lyyvli/vpc/intl.en-US/Quick Start/Create an IPv6 VPC.md

  If you enable IPv6 CIDR blocks, the sysem allocates an IPv6 CIDR block with the mask /56 for your VPC, such as 2001:db8::/56.

- **Note:** After the VSwitch is created, you cannot change its CIDR block.
+ **Note:** After the VPC is created, you cannot change its CIDR block.

  |
     |**Description**|Enter a description for the VSwitch.The description must be 2 to 256 characters in length and cannot begin with http:// or https://.